Our Ancestors

 Our DNA results

-Y DNA testing looks at the Y chromosome that is passed from father to son down through a family tree.
-So Y DNA testing is a way for us to trace Farquhar's ancestors on the male line.
+yDNA testing looks at the Y chromosome that is passed from father to son down through a family tree.
+So yDNA testing is a way for us to trace Farquhar's ancestors on the male line.

-As Y DNA is passed down a family tree it develops small changes usually about every 80 to 100 years (mutations).
-These changes can be located with a type of DNA test called SNP testing.
+As yDNA is passed down a family tree, it develops small changes (mutations) which occur on average once every 83 to 150 years.
+These changes can be located with a type of DNA test called SNP (Single Nucleotide Polymorphism) testing.
 You can also do a Big Y test which looks at all your mutations.
 This test is great and will tell you 100 percent if you are descended from someone or not.
-If you do a Big Y test, you can get added to The Big Tree chart on The Big Tree website.
-The Big Tree maps Y DNA mutations into a DNA tree similar to a big family tree but based on DNA mutations instead of parentage.
+Having done a yDNA test, your result is mapped onto a tree of yDNA mutations.
+This is similar to a family tree but based on DNA mutations instead of parentage.
 It shows where the DNA of descendants of the Highland clans mutates from that of a common ancestor and in so doing creating a new branch (or subgroup).

-Links with our Y DNA
+Links with our yDNA

 Autosomal DNA testing